labzero/guides/languages/ruby/ruby_on_rails.md

 This is always the destination, but we often have to crossover from chaos and the simplest code to the code that could work to the best code we know how to write.

 # Fat Model - Skinny Controller
-This is a fancy way of saying that your views and controller code is not the place for capturing business logic, that stuff belongs in our models and other supporting classes.
+This is a fancy way of saying that your views and controller code is not the place for capturing business logic, i.e. that stuff belongs in our models and other supporting classes.
 The primary role of a controller is to help manage inbound requests, delegation to the domain that knows how to manage the actual details, and packaging a response.

 ## Smells to watch for:
-Controller actions that set attributes on a variety of objects.  i.e. your controller should not understand how one model relates to another and how they should be orchestrated.
+Controller actions that set attributes on a variety of objects, i.e. your controller should not understand how one model relates to another and how they should be orchestrated.
 Controller actions that are longer than 10 lines of code (there’s no magic number here, but consider that when you see long actions.
 7 Patterns to Refactor Fat ActiveRecord Models include: extract value objects (and place in app/models)